Last Updated on January 11, 2026 by Elizabeth Nolan

 Pursue Specialized Designations

-- Certified Residential Specialist (CRS): For agents focusing on residential properties
+• Certified Residential Specialist (CRS): For agents focusing on residential properties – advanced training in listing, selling, and client service

-- Accredited Buyer’s Representative (ABR): For agents working primarily with buyers
+• Accredited Buyer’s Representative (ABR): For agents working primarily with buyers – expertise in buyer representation and home search strategies

-- Seniors Real Estate Specialist (SRES): For agents serving older clients
+• Seniors Real Estate Specialist (SRES): For agents serving clients 50+ – specialized knowledge about senior housing, aging in place, and retirement planning

-- Certified International Property Specialist (CIPS): For agents dealing with international clients
+• Certified International Property Specialist (CIPS): For agents dealing with international clients – cross-border transactions and global real estate markets

-- Green Designation: For agents specializing in sustainable properties
+• Green Designation: For agents specializing in sustainable properties – energy efficiency, green building, and environmental considerations

 Related article: How to Farm Specific Home Seller Segments: Your Strategic Guide to Building a Thriving Real Estate Business